JWW87/CentralAuth-Docs/docs/developer/login/normal-flow.md

 - `email`: The email address of the user to log in.
 Only use this property if you are sure which user is about to log in.
 - `error_message`: An error message to show at the top of the CentralAuth login page.
 This way you can inform the user about the error that occurred while starting a new login flow.
 - `translations`: A base64 stringified JSON object that contains the translations for the CentralAuth login page.
 This object can be used to customize the text on the login page.
 See the [translations page](/developer/translations) section for more information.

+## Next step

+After the user has logged in, they will be redirected to the callback URL.
+See the [Handling the callback](/developer/callback) section for more information.